imsodin/awoiaf/README.md

 To download the dependencies: set the correct PYTHONPATH, run `. ./build.sh` from the root directory of this repository.
 NB: The first . is necessary to export the PYTHONPATH to your current bash session.

-**Important**: it is necessary to export the PYTONPATH every time you wish to run this tools.
+**Important**: it is necessary to export the PYTONPATH every time you wish to run these tools.
 To do so you can either run the build script every time, or jump to the configuration section below.

 Alternatively follow the next steps: